A Simpler Self-reduction Algorithm for Matroid Path-width

-\subparagraph{Algorithm outline.} We now give a high-level description of our new path-decomposition algorithm.
-Let $M$ be the input matroid and $E=E(M)$, $n=|E|$, where the points of $E$ are represented by vectors over~$\FF$.
+\paragraph{Algorithm outline} We give a high-level description of our new path-decom\-po\-sition algorithm.
+We now treat a given matroid $M$ represented over a finite field $\FF$ as a point configuration in a projective geometry over~$\FF$ (recall Section~\ref{sec:prelim}): Let $M$ be the input matroid and $E=E(M)$, $n=|E|$, where the points of $E$ are given as vectors over~$\FF$.
+For a simplification of the arguments, we assume that $|\FF|\geq3$, that is, if $M$ is given with a representation over $GF(2)$ then we equivalently view it over~$\FF=GF(4)$.

 Assume that $\pw(M)=t$. \begin{enumerate}[(I)] \item For $i=1,2,\dots,n$, suppose that we have got a sequence $X=(e_1,\dots,e_{i-1})\in E^{i-1}$ such that there exists a path-decomposition of $M$ of width $t$ which starts with the prefix~$X$ (note that initially $X=\emptyset$ and our assumption is trivial). \item For each $f\in E\sem X$, we set $X_f=(e_1,\dots,e_{i-1},f)$.
 If $\lambda_M(X_f)\leq t$, we test whether there exists a path-decomposition of $M$ of width $t$ which starts with the prefix~$X_f$. \item If the test of \eqref{it:testpath-f} succeeds for some (any)~$f$\, ---which has to happen for at least one value by the assumption---we let $X:=X_f$ and continue with \eqref{it:testpath-start}. \end{enumerate} Clearly, this scheme results in the construction of a path-decomposition $(e_1,\dots,e_{n})$ of~$M$ of width~$t$.